gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

       - agree votes
       - this api should respond with all comments, no pagination needed here
       - The text field shows 'I think...' as pre-filled text
-      - top right 'x' button, flips the reviews screen back to the post detail view (view 3.6 or view 3.1)
+   - if the reviews array is empty, see (view 3.4.2)
 - A user can see a full screen image of the post
    - a square post thumbnail is displayed next to the review text
       - **taps** ==> (view 3.3)